tmtsoftware/csw/RELEASING.md

 7. Bump up the `csw-contract` version (if needed)
 8. Exclude projects from `build.sbt` which you do not want to release
 8. Update versions in `release.yml'` for other repos like `ESW_TS_VERSION` etc. which we will be releasing next.
 (These versions are used to create parameterized links in documentation)
+9. Commit and push the changes to master branch.
-9. Run `release.sh $VERSION$` script by providing version number argument (This triggers release workflow)
+10. Run `release.sh $VERSION$` script by providing version number argument (This triggers release workflow)

     **Note:** `PROD=true` environment variable needs to be set before running `release.sh`